 - Then press Pressure Cooking on High for 22 minutes.
 Display will say ON, Instant Pot will take about 15 minutes to come to pressure, you will see a bit of steam coming out from a valve, then float valve will rise and countdown will begin.

 - After 22 minutes, display will say OFF.
 Turn pressure vent to Venting position and let steam out, which takes 2-3 minutes.
 I recommend doing so outside to avoid the smell and mess in the house.

 - When float valve (pin) is down open the lid, add 1 grated garlic clove and dill, then stir gently but well.

 - Serve hot with Greek yogurt and whole grain toast.

 - Store: Refrigerate in an airtight container for up to 5 days.

 - Freezer Meal: Saute just turkey until small pieces.
-Add all ingredients to gallon size bags (I love these re-usable ones) with tomato products going first, no broth and cabbage in a 2nd bag (too much to fit into 1).
+Add all ingredients to gallon size bags with tomato products going first, no broth and cabbage in a 2nd bag (too much to fit into 1).
 Freeze for up to 3 months.
-Then cook from frozen with broth for 20 mins on High pressure with QPR or NPR.
+Cook from frozen with broth for 22 mins (brown rice) or 10 mins (white rice) on High pressure with QPR or NPR.